The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Where an individual is controlled by a partnership or where a partnership is controlled by an individual, the threshold limits apply to all trades carried on by the individual or partnership in a tax year.
 A person controls a partnership if he has the right to more than one half of the assets or income of the partnership.
 If two partners own a partnership equally, there is no controlling partner.
 For non-controlling partners, whether they are in a partnership with a controlling partner or not, only the cash basis receipts of their separate sole trades are aggregated to establish eligibility to use the cash basis for those trades.
 It does not matter whether the partnership also uses the cash basis or not.

-A business must leave the cash basis in the tax year following the year in which their cash basis receipts exceed £300,0
+A business must leave the cash basis in the tax year following the year in which their cash basis receipts exceed £300,000, unless receipts are back down to the £150,000 threshold in that year.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.